-Located in the Bart Luedeke Center, the University Store is a full-service facility for the Rider community.
+Located in the Bart Luedeke Center, the University Store is a fullservice facility for the Rider community.

 In addition to both new and used required books, a large selection of general reading and reference books, supplies, and Rider imprinted items is available.
 The store offers a complete line of greeting cards, gifts, and magazines, a wide assortment of food, snacks, health and beauty aids, and daily and weekly newspapers.
+Text rentals are also available.